raganwald/javascript-allonge-six/manuscript/markdown/Objects, Mutation, and State/generating-iterables.md

   ...
 ~~~~~~~~

 The thing to note here is that our `fibonacci` generator has three states: generating `0`, generating `1`, and generating everything after that.
-This isn't a good fit for an iterator, because iterators have one functional entry point and therefore, we'd have to represent our three states explicitly, perhaps using a [state pattern].
+This isn't a good fit for an iterator, because iterators have one functional entry point and therefore, we'd have to represent our three states explicitly, perhaps using a [state pattern]:

 [state pattern]: https://en.wikipedia.org/wiki/State_pattern